 - Zendesk: One of the major cloud-hosted desks known by easy setup and even easier maintenance.
 Highly integral and packed with advanced features.

-- Samanage: Another great desk that can streamline customer support, mostly by collecting IT asset data and reporting on it.
+- Samanage: Another great desk for small business and large organizations that can streamline customer support, mostly by collecting IT asset data and reporting on it.

 - Salesforce Service Cloud: Highly interactive desk with multiple communication channels, well-integrated with social media to improve customer retention rates.

 - Desk.com: Another leader in customer support that delivers fast, reliable, and highly prioritized customer support.

 For a wider choice, read our in-depth article on the top 15 customer support solutions.

 Types of Customer Support Software

 There are four basic types of customer support software, categorized according to the type of support companies want to offer to their customers: